-Russia Investigations In Congressional Cliffhanger, Trump Jr. May Revisit The Hill
+Senators Say Russia Probe Is 'Incomplete'; Trump Jr. May Return To The Hill

 The two titans of social media said Wednesday that they'll send representatives to a Nov.
 1 hearing before the Senate Intelligence Committee.
 Search behemoth Google, however, hasn't said whether it will accept the invitation from members of Congress.
 More from Recode.

 Meaning what?
 Big Tech is walking a tightrope.
 It wants to stay on Congress' good side, but these companies do not want onerous new regulation or legislation — and they don't want to be made the scapegoat for the way Russian influencemongers might have used their services.
-So although Facebook and Twitter say they'll send people to this hearing, it probably won't be their famous CEOs, and whoever does show up may well be on their guard.
+So although Facebook and Twitter say they'll send people to this hearing, it probably won't be their famous CEOs, and whoever does show up may well be on guard.